ParentSquare/policies/privacy-policy.md

 #### 2. How We Use Information

 Your privacy and your child's privacy is extremely important to us.
-The student data we collect is used for educational purposes at the discretion of your School only.
+The student data we collect is used for communication and educational purposes at the discretion of your School only.
 We use the information we collect to provide a safe, efficient, and customized experience for our users.
 Here are some of ways we do that:

 ##### To Manage the Service